Bastler081/ioBrocker.shutter-control/README.md

 ## shutter-control adapter for ioBroker

-The different shutters will be closed or opend dependend on the position of the sun
+The different shutters will be closed or opend dependend on the position of the sun.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.